 So I did some research to try and fix the problem and this is what I did.

 1) I checked the device manager and there are no problems with my network card.
 The device is said to be working properly, drivers

-are updated, and their are no auxiliary network drivers with errors.
+are updated, and their are no auxiliary network drivers

 2) I have completely de-installed the network card from the device manager and rebooted, allowing windows to relocate and re-install the device.